The secret is just the right balance of meditation and caffeine

 Karan’s retail philosophy fits in well with the philosophies I learned in the East, and her entire in-store experience is all about realizing the customer’s state of being.
 “For me it has always been dressing and addressing people both on the inside and outside,” said Karan.
 “Fashion goes beyond just the clothes – it’s what is happening around us and how they make us feel.
 I start my day with a morning meditation and I want to introduce that to everyone.
 Our collaboration with Unplug further represents what Urban Zen is all about by offering a space and a place for people to find their calm in the chaos.”

 But getting through the week requires balance, in true Buddhist spirit, to achieve the Middle Path.
 Perhaps a little caffeine later in the day will give you that little extra push of energy you need.
+That said, most people aren’t going full-on Zen and will still want to equip themselves with the best luggage sets for carrying all those wonderful fashions back home.

 Backstage and behind the runway, you can bet there is plenty of caffeine, and RISE Brewing Co. has made sure of that.
 Now I’m from the Midwest, so when I think of coffee I immediately consider pairing it with donuts – although I doubt there will be very many Krispy Kremes in the dressing areas.
 That said, if you’re not a runway model, a RISE and a couple of fresh glazed ones is a great combination – I’ve tried it!